 The question of where such housing might go is still contentious, however.
 That is why we are conducting an important short survey during May to ask for opinions on potential development sites.
 If you are one of those who signed up last year to receive such surveys it will have been emailed to you by now.
 If you have not yet seen it please check your junk folder.
 You can request further copies here.

 The NDP team will be at the Mylor Fair on 11 May and the Flushing Craft and Produce Market on 25 May to take views in person too.
-The survey closes at midnight on 27 May.
+The survey closes on 27 May.

 To provide homes for another 50 families will inevitably mean that we have to give up some highly-valued Area of Outstanding Natural Beauty (AONB) land.
 In our housing needs survey people said that new housing should be within walking distance of the centres of either Flushing or Mylor Bridge; some general suggestions were made as to possible locations, which you can read about here.